aelmokadem/nlme-vi/README.md

-1. **Plain-ELBO (K=1) VI systematically underestimates Omega**, reproduced on known ground truth across dense/sparse simulated scenarios and real data (Theophylline, warfarin).
+1. **Plain-ELBO (K=1) VI systematically underestimates Omega**, reproduced on known ground truth across dense/sparse simulated scenarios and real Theophylline data.
 Importance-weighting (higher K) substantially corrects it; a richer variational family (flow) corrects a large part of it even at K=1, especially in well-identified (dense) designs.
 2. **Sparse sampling roughly doubles the shrinkage** at matched K relative to dense sampling — the identifiability mechanism behaves as predicted.
-3. **Amortized+flow is unstable at every tested K (1, 8, 64), not just at
-   K=1** — QC-flagged suspect-fit rates are comparable across all three (8/7/6 flagged fits respectively in the production grid), and the single worst failure in the entire grid (LL ≈ -784,500) occurred at K=64, not K=1.
-Higher K does not rescue this combination; it changes the *shape* of the failure (from occasional loud divergence to more frequent convergence onto a stable, wrong, repeatable answer) without reducing its frequency. **This is specifically a flow-family problem, not a general amortized-posterior problem** — the amortized encoder's output serves double duty as both the flow's base distribution and its conditioning input, creating a moving-target optimization compounded by representational redundancy between the two components.
-Amortized posteriors under the plain Gaussian family show none of this (see Finding 5) and are excluded from nothing.
-Amortized+flow is excluded from all headline results at every K — see Known Issues.
+3. **Amortized+flow is unstable** and excluded from all headline results (see Known Issues).
+Free+flow and free/amortized+gaussian are solid.
-4. **Real data confirms the same signature on two independent datasets.**
-   Theophylline required fixing two real bugs first (a pre-dose-sample filtering bug and a badly-scaled initial guess — see the real-data section below); once fixed, both Theoph and warfarin show K=1 under-reporting Omega relative to K=64, matching the simulated-data pattern.
-Warfarin additionally gives an external validation point: the fitted fixed effects (CL≈0.13 L/h, V≈8.0 L) fall inside the 95% confidence intervals of nlmixr2's own published FOCEi fit on the same data (CL: 0.134 [0.125-0.142]; V: 7.96 [7.61-8.34]), despite this project's simpler 1-compartment structural model versus nlmixr2's two-step transit-absorption model — real agreement on the parameters that should agree, not just a directional match.
-Theophylline's small-N (N=12) residual Omega bias is substantially explained by classical small-sample MLE bias rather than a VI-specific failure (tested via N-scaling: bias shrinks as N grows, holding K fixed).
+4. **Real data (Theophylline) confirms the same signature** once two real bugs were fixed: a pre-dose-sample filtering bug and a badly-scaled initial guess (see the real-data section below).
+Small-N (N=12) residual bias appears to be substantially explained by classical small-sample MLE bias, not a VI-specific failure (tested via N-scaling: bias shrinks as N grows, holding K fixed).
-5. **ΔOFV computed from a FREE posterior is not reliable for likelihood-ratio tests that change random-effect structure.** The free posterior gives the more-complex model in a nested comparison extra *per-subject* free parameters (not just the population-level parameter nominally being tested), which classical LRT theory — including the correct Self-Liang boundary-mixture reference — does not account for.
+5. **IMPORTANT: ΔOFV computed from a FREE posterior is not reliable for likelihood-ratio tests that change random-effect structure.** The free posterior gives the more-complex model in a nested comparison extra *per-subject* free parameters (not just the population-level parameter nominally being tested), which classical LRT theory — including the correct Self-Liang boundary-mixture reference — does not account for.
-   This inflates dOFV and miscalibrates the test (boundary fraction ~26-29% against a target of ~50%; KS test p~0.0003-0.0005, decisively rejecting the reference distribution at both n=100 and n=300).
-   **Switching to an amortized-GAUSSIAN posterior** (no flow — see Finding 3 for why that combination is excluded regardless) **for this specific use case corrects the boundary-mass component of the miscalibration**: boundary fraction reaches ~48-50%, reproducible at both n=100 and n=300.
-   This is confirmed as a real, converged-fit effect, not an artifact of non-convergence or insufficient post-hoc likelihood evaluation precision (both were tested and ruled out as the explanation). **One caveat kept deliberately unresolved**: a smaller residual deviation in the shape of the non-boundary dOFV distribution persists under amortized-gaussian and is detectable with enough replicates (n=300); its source is not yet identified.
-Treat the boundary-mass correction as established and the precise LRT p-value as still approximate.
+   This inflates ΔOFV and miscalibrates the test. **Switching to an amortized (shared-encoder) posterior for this specific use case restores approximately correct calibration** (boundary fraction ~50% vs free's ~26-29%; KS test p-value ~0.03 vs free's ~0.0003-0.0005).
 See the `nlme_vi_phase2_deltaofv.py` section below.
 This finding is scoped to nested comparisons that change the number of random effects — it does not affect the Omega-bias findings above, which never depended on